lindseypgill/servicemanager-config/servicemanager-config/customize/service-manager-capture.md

 ## Default Settings
 Service Manager settings are available to configure the default Intelligent Captures that are used when raising requests.

-* **app.itsm.progressiveCapture.newRequest**<br>The named Intelligent Capture on this setting will be used when the Raise New option is used or when an email is used to raise a new request
+* **app.itsm.progressiveCapture.newRequest**<br>The named Intelligent Capture on this setting will be used when the `Raise New` option is used.
-* **app.itsm.progressiveCapture.newIncident**<br>The named Intelligent Capture on this setting will be used when raising an Incident
+* **app.itsm.progressiveCapture.newIncident**<br>The named Intelligent Capture on this setting will be used when raising an incident.
-* **app.itsm.progressiveCapture.newServiceRequest**<br>The named Intelligent Capture on this setting will be used
+* **app.itsm.progressiveCapture.newServiceRequest**<br>The named Intelligent Capture on this setting will be used.
-* **app.itsm.progressiveCapture.newProblem**<br>Default when raising problems
+* **app.itsm.progressiveCapture.newProblem**<br>Default when raising problems.
-* **app.itsm.progressiveCapture.newKnownError**<br>Default when raising Known Errors
+* **app.itsm.progressiveCapture.newKnownError**<br>Default when raising known errors.
 * **app.itsm.progressiveCapture.newChange**<br>Default when raising a change
 * **app.itsm.progressiveCapture.newRelease**<br>Default when raising a release
-* **app.itsm.progressiveCapture.newRequestFromEmail**<br>The name of the Intelligent Capture script to use when raising a request from the Raise New Request plug-in located within the email view.
+* **app.itsm.progressiveCapture.newRequestFromEmail**<br>The name of the Intelligent Capture script to use when raising a request from the `Raise New Request` plug-in located within the email view.
 The default used when this is not set is the New Request Intelligent Capture.